The Clam Chair: The Design Mystery Behind a Danish Icon

 Written by Niklas Søgaard the

-Not familiar with the name 'Arnold Madsen'?
-Well, you're not alone.
-His name is one of the best-kept secrets in the Danish design world, despite the fact that he designed and produced one of the most sought-after chairs in the world.
-Madsen was the founder and co-owner of the firm Madsen & Schubell, which produced several successful models for the Nordic furniture market between 1945 and 1965, including the 'Pragh' chair and the MS-9, also known today as the 'Oda' chair.
+Not familiar with the name Arnold Madsen?
+You’re not alone.
+His name remains one of the best-kept secrets in the Danish design world, despite his role in designing and producing one of the most sought-after chairs globally.
+Madsen was the founder and co-owner of the firm Madsen & Schubell, which created several successful models for the Nordic furniture market between 1945 and 1965, including the 'Pragh' chair and the MS-9, now commonly referred to as the 'Oda' chair.

 Arnold Madsen, Clam Chair, Muslingestol